subins2000/simple-peer-files/README.md

 A simple library to send & receive files over WebRTC data channels.
 All you need to pass is a [simple-peer](https://www.npmjs.com/package/simple-peer) object, the file, and an ID!

-Thanks to [Andre Bastin](https://github.com/AndrewBastin/justshare-client/tree/master/src/api)'s initial implementation.
+Thanks to [Andrew Bastin](https://github.com/AndrewBastin/justshare-client/tree/master/src/api)'s initial implementation.

 ## Features